scaleoutsystems/fedn/docs/serverfunctions.rst

 ==============================

 FEDn provides an interface where you can implement your own server-side logic directly into FEDn Studio by utilizing the ``ServerFunctions`` class.
 This enables advanced customization of the server's behavior while working with FEDn.
 You can for example implement custom client selection logic, adjust hyperparameters, or implement a custom aggregation algorithm.
+See https://www.youtube.com/watch?v=Rnfhfqy_Tts for information in video format.

 Requirements for ``ServerFunctions`` Implementation
 ----------------------------------------------------